addap/master-thesis/documents/draft/main.md

         p ↦ Waiting cqs ∗
         is_cqs cqs ∗
         promise_waiting γ ∗
-        resume_all_permit))
+        signal_all_permit))
 )%I.

-Definition ready (k: val) : iProp Σ := (
+Definition ready (f: val) : iProp Σ := (
-  EWP (k #()) <| ⊥ |> {{ _, ⊤ }}
+  EWP (f #()) <| ⊥ |> {{ _, ⊤ }}
 )%I.
 ```

-*PromiseInv* still tracks the state of all existing promises, which are either *Done* or *Waiting*.
-As long as the promise is not fulfilled, it holds an instance of CQS so that wakers can be registered along with a `resume_all_permit`.
-This token is used to call the `CQS.signal_all` function which must only be called once.
-When the promise is fulfilled it instead holds a final value `v` satisfying some predicate `Φ`.

-The *Ready* predicate now just expresses that *k* is safe to be executed.
-Compared to de Vilhena's formalization, the *Φ(v)* predicate was dropped because the scheduler does not interact with the return value of an effect; this has moved to the protocol of `Suspend` as *P(v)*.
-We were able to drop the other preconditions because they are now put into Iris shareable invariants since Eio supports multi-threading.
+### Aside: Comparing the Logical State to the one from de Vilhena's Case Study
+[TODO insert logical state from the dissertation]

+In de Vilhena's case study, the *Ready* predicate fulfilled two roles.
+2. It expresses that all continuations in the scheduler's run-queue are safe to execute.
+1. It expresses that all continuations in a promise's waiting-queue are safe to execute.

+It was necessary to have both *PromiseInv* and *isQueue* as preconditions because they describe global state so they had to be passed around.

+In our case study *PromiseInv* was dropped from the definition of Ready because it is now put into an Iris shareable invariant, so we don't need to pass it around explicitly.
+Similarly, the isQueue precondition was dropped from the definition of Ready because in Eio the run queue must be thread-safe, so our new isQueue is persistent and we don't need to pass it around explicitly.
-Now *Ready* is neither recursive nor mutually recursive with *isPromise* anymore, which simplifies its usage in Iris.
+Therefore, our *Ready* is neither recursive nor mutually recursive with *PromiseInv* anymore, which simplifies its usage in Iris.
+We note that the (mutual) recursion was only necessary because *PromiseInv* was used to track global state but was not put into an Iris shareable invariant, so it had to be passed around explicitly in many places.

+We also split up the two uses of *Ready* and only use it under this name for the first role.
+In the case of a scheduler's run-queue the `Φ v` degenerates just to `v = ()`, so we can drop both from the definition and use `()` directly.
+This is why in our definition of *Ready* it is only an *ewp* without preconditions.

+For the second use case of describing the continuations in a promise's waiting-queue we now have another specialized version of *Ready*.
+A broadcast has the following invariant for all stored callbacks: `P v -∗ ewp (callback ()) <| ⊥ |> {{ ⊤ }}`.
+This is just *Ready* where `P v` replaces `Φ v`, which is the same `P` as in the definition of the `Suspend` effect since the callbacks in a broadcast are `waker` functions.

 #### `Scheduler.run`